zjsteyn/SADiLaR-Handbook/index.rst

    topic_folders/policies/index_coc.rst

-Below are general resources of use to various segments of The Carpentries community.
+Below are general resources of use to various segments of the SADiLaR project.

 .. toctree::